-In 1920, she married a surgeon, Dr. Bion Smith Warner, and traveled in Europe.
+In 1920, she married a surgeon, Dr. Brian Smith Warner, and traveled in Europe.
 While living in La Canada and La Crescenta, California, she furthered her painting studies with Nicholai Fechin, Fritz Werner and Paul Lauritz.

 In 1945, she married Emil Shostrom and moved to Carmel, CA where she had been a frequent visitor.
 She resided in Carmel the next 18 years until her death in 1970.

 Nell has received awards and prizes too numerous to mention, receiving 8 in one year and six in another.
 Her works reside in many public and private collections throughout the United States and beyond.
 One of her paitings, Cosmos (30 x 36) was purchased by the Lord Duveen Galleries of London, part of the Tate Britain Musuem.